QadeesAsghar/.github/profile/README.md

 ### Every customer conversation, in one place.

-**Slang** is an AI-powered customer communication platform — live chat, a shared team inbox, AI assistants, ticketing, a knowledge base, analytics, and integrations, unified in a single product.
+**Slang** is a customer communication platform .Live chat, a shared team inbox, AI assistants, ticketing, a knowledge base, analytics, and integrations, unified in a single product.